Opportunities in Government Data Science

 Show Me the Money

 But you don’t have to be IBM to get a glimpse of government data.
 As we’ve seen, Obama’s administration has been particularly interested in encouraging data research.
-As part of the U.S. National Action Plan (September 2011), the government made over 390,000 agency data sets available for public consumption.
+As part of the first U.S. National Action Plan (September 2011), the government made over 390,000 agency data sets available for public consumption.

 Healthy Data, Healthy Body